Doullens Conference: Doullens Conference

 The meeting was held at the Hotel de Ville, its French attendees were General Pétain, French President Raymond Poincaré, Premier Georges Clemenceau, General Ferdinand Foch, General Maxime Weygand, and Minister of Munitions Louis Loucheur.
 Lord Milner, Field Marshal Haig, and Generals Henry Wilson, Herbert Lawrence, and Archibald Montgomery were the British representatives.

 The conference was successful in forming a unified command.
 It agreed to the creation of an Allied Commander-in-Chief with the power to co-ordinate Allied operations collectively.
 The members attending the conference believed that General Ferdinand Foch was the most qualified figure for the nature of the role, and placed him in executive charge of co-ordinating the operations of the Allied Armies on the Western Front.
-One of Foch's remarks at the conference, to give confidence to the British military figures present (who had grave doubts about the willingness of the French to go on with the war) about his qualifications for the role was: "I would fight without a break.
-I would fight in front of Amiens.
-I would fight in Amiens.
-I would fight behind Amiens.
-I would fight all the time.
-I would never surrender".
+One of Foch's remarks at the conference, to give confidence to the British military figures present (who had grave doubts about the willingness of the French to go on with the war) about his qualifications for the role was:

 The text of the Doullens Agreement can be found in the UK National Archives, and in The Times (of London) newspaper.
-A copy of the agreement, written by Prime Minister Clemenceau, can be found here.
+A copy of the agreement, written by Prime Minister Georges Clemenceau, can be found here.